ronihogri/Should-I-get-a-yearly-ticket-for-the-public-transit-system-in-Vienna-python-JSON-SQL-API-/README.md

 <br><br>

 ## Background
 Many people in Vienna take advantage of the city’s excellent public transit system.
 For frequent travelers it is often advantageous to purchase a yearly pass (Jahreskarte) rather than paying for a single-ride ticket each time.
 However, many people use the public transit system only occasionally, making it difficult to decide whether purchasing the Jahreskarte would be cost-effective.
-To address this issue, I developed a procedure utilizing Googles location history data (JSON files), python, a web API for reverse geocoding, and SQLite.
+To address this issue, I developed a procedure utilizing Googles location history data (JSON files), python, a REST API for reverse geocoding, and SQLite.
 <br><br>
 ## How it works
 The python program ‘annual_ticket_calculation_from_google_data.py’ (henceforth: ‘main program’) extracts location history data collected from your cell phone by Google to an SQL database.
 This data is then used to determine whether a yearly pass would have been more cost-effective than purchasing single-ride tickets during the period in question.